MJinnocent

 What happened after Jordan “confessed” to the psychiatrist in August 1993?

-As soon as Jordan alleged that he had been abused by Michael, the psychiatrist was legally obligated to report this to the authorities.
-This triggered a criminal investigation and also meant that Evan did not have to return Jordan to June.
-Authorities begin investigating, including carrying out search warrants on Michael’s homes and hotels in which he stayed.
-Despite the extensive nature of these searches and the seizure of videotapes and computers, investigators were unable to find anything incriminating at all.
-In fact, the Los Angeles Times reported on 27 August 1993 that a high ranking police source said “the search warrant didn’t result in anything that would support a criminal filing”.
+Once Jordan alleged that Michael had abused him, the psychiatrist was legally obligated to report the allegation to the authorities.
+This triggered a criminal investigation and meant that Evan was no longer required to return Jordan to June.
+The investigation included search warrants executed at Michael’s homes and hotels at which he had stayed and numerous videotapes and computers were seized.
+However, despite the extensive nature of these searches, investigators found nothing incriminating.
+For example, the Los Angeles Times reported on 27 August 1993 that a high-ranking police source stated “the search warrant didn’t result in anything that would support a criminal filing.”
+Police also raided the offices of Michael’s dermatologist and seized his medical records.

-On 20 December 1993, Michael was strip searched and his entire body, including his genitalia, was photographed and videotaped to compare against the description of Michael’s body given by Jordan.
+On 20 December 1993, Michael was subjected to a humiliating full-body strip search, during which his entire body, including his genitalia, was photographed and videotaped for comparison with the description provided by Jordan.

-During Michael’s 2005 trial, Thomas Sneddon, the District Attorney, tried to claim there was a match between the photographs and the description solely on the basis of a single mark on the right side of Michael’s penis being at the same “relative” location as a blemish located by Jordan in his drawing (note the use of the word “relative” and not exact.
-It was never made clear what “relative” meant in this context).
-Sneddon goes on to say that he did not believe that Jordan would have been able to guess that Michael had any discoloration.
+Sneddon went on to say that he did not believe that Jordan would have been able to guess that Michael had any such blemishes.
 However, this is not true.
-Firstly, in February 1993, Michael revealed to the world in an interview that he suffered with vitiligo, a skin condition which causes discoloration of the skin and Jordan would have seen the discoloration on Michael’s arms and legs etc and, therefore, would be able to make an educated guess that his penis was also affected.
-Secondly, when Michael stayed at Evan’s house for the weekend in May 1993, Evan injected medication into Michael’s buttocks so knew what his buttocks looked like.
+Firstly, in February 1993, Michael revealed to the world in an interview that he suffered with vitiligo, a skin condition which causes discoloration of the skin and Jordan (and Evan) would have seen the discoloration on other areas of Michael’s body such as his arms and legs and, therefore, would be able to make an educated guess that his penis was also affected.
+Secondly, when Michael stayed at Evan’s house for a weekend in May 1993, Evan injected medication into Michael’s buttocks so knew what his buttocks looked like.
 In his book, Ray Chandler quotes a conversation between Evan and his attorney on this issue as follows:

 “Oh, yeah, Lauren Weis told me today that this disease Michael says he’s got, vitiligo, that it’s capable of changing anywhere you look, so that anything Jordie says is irrelevant.
 It can change very quickly with this disease.“